Little Bear (book series): Illustrators

 Maurice Sendak illustrated the first five Little Bear books.
 In 1964, he won a Caldecott Medal for his children's picture book, Where The Wild Things Are, becoming known for innovative children's books.
-He died in 2012 at the age of 83.
+He died in May 2012 at the age of eighty-three.

-David T. Wenzel illustrated twelve Little Bear books based on episodes of the Little Bear TV series, including To Grandmother's House, The Snowball Fight, and Lucky Little Bear.
+David T. Wenzel illustrated twelve Little Bear books, all based on episodes of the Little Bear TV series, including To Grandmother's House, The Snowball Fight, and Lucky Little Bear.

-Chris Hahner illustrated twelve Little Bear books based on episodes of the Little Bear TV series, including Little Bear's Loose Tooth, I Miss You, Father Bear, and The Toys' Wedding.
+Chris Hahner illustrated twelve Little Bear books, all based on episodes of the Little Bear TV series, including Little Bear's Loose Tooth, I Miss You, Father Bear, and The Toys' Wedding.

 Heather Green illustrated Little Bear's New Friend and Little Bear's Valentine, based on The Little Bear Movie and an episode of the Little Bear TV series respectively.
 As a painter and printmaker with a Bachelor of Fine Arts degree from the University of Arizona, she has had exhibitions in New York and Arizona.

-Teri Lee illustrated Father Bear's Special Day and Mother Bear's Picnic, based on episodes of the Little Bear TV series.
+Teri Lee illustrated Father Bear's Special Day and Mother Bear's Picnic, both based on episodes of the Little Bear TV series.

 Dorothy Doubleday illustrated Little Bear and the Marco Polo, the sixth original Little Bear book, dedicating her illustrations "To my daughter Deirdre, who loved Little Bear."